-But regardless of how temperamental the weather may be where you are, there's plenty in the evening sky to keep you distracted this month.
+Regardless of how temperamental the weather may be where you are, there's plenty in the evening sky to keep you distracted this month.
 What celestial events do the heavens have in store?
 Check out our list below for some April highlights.
 Wishing you clear evenings!

 Catch a glimpse of the International Space Station (all month)

-Lyrid meteor shower (April 22)
+Lyrid meteor shower (April 21-22)

-But hey, you never know.
 Back in 1982 and 1922, upwards of 100 meteors per hour were counted.
 In 1803, a stunning 700 per hour were witnessed.

 "This electrical phenomenon was observed on Wednesday morning last at Richmond and its vicinity, in a manner that alarmed many, and astonished every person that beheld it," wrote a journalist at the time.
 "From one until three in the morning, those starry meteors seemed to fall from every point in the heavens, in such numbers as to resemble a shower of sky rockets ..."